Policy

 Overview

-FAR 3.804 establishes the requirement for contracting officers to obtain specific certifications and disclosures from offerors before awarding any contract exceeding $150,000.
-This is in accordance with FAR provision 52.203-11, which addresses payments made to influence federal transactions.
-The policy aims to ensure transparency and prevent improper influence in the federal contracting process by mandating that offerors certify and disclose any payments or arrangements intended to influence the award or modification of federal contracts.
+FAR 3.804 establishes the requirement for contracting officers to obtain specific certifications and disclosures from offerors before awarding any contract exceeding $200,000.
+This policy enforces compliance with the provision at FAR 52.203-11, which addresses the prohibition and reporting of payments made to influence federal transactions.
+The intent is to ensure transparency and prevent improper influence in the federal contracting process by requiring offerors to certify and disclose any such payments or arrangements.

 Key Rules